 Main navigation | Main content

-Self-Assessment / Multiple Choice: Embedded within the sixty-hour certificate are nine quizzes that consist of ten questions.
+Self-Assessment / Multiple Choice: Embedded within the 60-hour certificate courses are nine quizzes that consist of ten questions.
 The questions are designed to evaluate progress and assure that the learner is integrating the concepts of the certificate.
-A passing score requires at least seven correct answers and quizzes are graded real time.
+A passing score requires at least seven correct answers and quizzes are graded in real time.
 If the learner does not score 70 percent on the quizzes, he/she must review the materials and retake the quiz.

 Reflective Self-Assessment Essays: In the reflective essays, learners explain their own development and understanding of a particular gambling addiction concept.
 This assessment tool is designed to allow learners to analyze their own learning.
 Subject matter experts review each essay and provide written feedback to the learner at the completion of the certificate program.